top of page

 1. Cover all entry points

-2. Use motion in hallways, not rooms
+2. Use motion in hallways

 3. Add leak sensors in risk zones

-4. Don’t over-sensor small spaces
+4. Avoid over-sensoring small spaces

 One well-placed motion sensor often covers more area than expected.